CPI International

 CPI International, Inc. is the holding company for Communications & Power Industries, the largest manufacturer and rebuilder of electron devices (primarily vacuum tubes) in the United States.
-CPI was founded in 1995 when Varian Associates sold its electron-device business (the original business of its founders) to concentrate on medical systems.
-Its major subsidiaries include Eimac (which manufactures new vacuum tubes for the broadcasting, radar, medical systems, and other applications), Econco (a vacuum-tube rebuilder), Beverly Microwave Systems, and Radant Technologies.
-CPI International made its initial public offering in April, 2006.
+CPI was founded in 1995 when Varian Associates sold its electron device business (the original business of its founders) to concentrate on medical systems.
+Its major subsidiaries include Eimac (which manufactures new vacuum tubes for broadcasting, radar, medical systems, and other applications), Econco (a vacuum tube rebuilder), Beverly Microwave Systems, and Radant Technologies.
+CPI International made its initial public offering in April 2006.

 CPI's Econco division remanufactures Eimac and Machlett power tubes.

 In February 2011, an affiliate of Veritas Capital, a private equity investment firm which invests in companies that provide critical products and services to governments worldwide, acquired CPI for approximately $525 million.
 CPI International ceased trading on The Nasdaq Stock Market.

 In July 2017, Odyssey Investment Partners, LLC, a private equity investment firm, acquired CPI.